MoserMichael/python-obj-system/python-obj-system.md

 ## <a id='s1-5' />Conclusion

-Python metaclasses and decorators are very similar in their capabilities.
+Python meta-classes and decorators are very similar in their capabilities.
-Both are tools for [metaprogramming](https://en.wikipedia.org/wiki/Metaprogramming), tools for modifying the program text, and treating code as data.
+Both are tools for [metaprogramming](https://en.wikipedia.org/wiki/Metaprogramming), tools for modifying the program text, and treating and modifying code, as if it were data.

 I would argue, that decorators are most often the easiest way of achieving the same goal.
-However some things, like hooking the classification of classes and objects (implementing class methods [\_\_instancecheck\_\_ and \_\_subclasscheck\_\_](https://docs.python.org/3/reference/datamodel.html#customizing-instance-and-subclass-checks), can only be done with metaclasses.
+However some things, like hooking the classification of classes and objects (implementing class methods [\_\_instancecheck\_\_ and \_\_subclasscheck\_\_](https://docs.python.org/3/reference/datamodel.html#customizing-instance-and-subclass-checks), can only be done with meta-classes.

 I hope, that this course has given you a better understanding, of what is happening under the hood, which would be a good thing.